baldyga/Akademia_CSS_navRWD6/README.md

 * Sources

 #### Gereral info
-Project portfolio is made on the basic of project design.
+Project is made on the basic of project design.
 It is simple page with three layouts: for mobiles, tablets and computers.

 #### Technologies
 Project is created with: